Jon Gosselin Is Now Working As A Male Stripper

 “It’s a tough battle growing up today.
 Is money and fame for the better or worse?
 These are the things I struggle with as a parent and the decisions I made for them and still have to make today, we all have to make major decisions as parents but as long as we love our children, I believe we can work in the best interest for them.
 Knowing what I know now, knowing how much more educated I am, with [how] much more mature I have become, I would probably change a few things.”

-Kate Gosselin, who recently wrapped the latest season of the family’s reality TV series, has yet to publicly comment on Jon Gosselin’s new stripper role, but likely won’t be happy about the news.
+Kate Gosselin, who recently wrapped the latest season of the family’s reality TV series, has yet to publicly comment on Jon Gosselin’s new stripper role, but she likely won’t be happy about the news.
 Back in December, Kate told Dr. Oz that her children don’t understand the change that Jon has gone through since the divorce.

 “They want a dad who’s there for them.
 If I’m gonna be really honest, there was kind of the old Jon and the new Jon and none of us can quite understand, like, what happened there.
 So we struggled together.
 I mean, they coined it years ago, old daddy and new daddy.
 That’s understandable, but, like, hard to kind of digest for all of us.”